Hannah Illing

 This paper studies the labor market effects of out- and in-migration in the context of cross-border commuting.
 It investigates an EU policy reform that granted Czech citizens full access to the German labor market, resulting in a Czech commuter outflow across the border to Germany.
 Exploiting the fact that the reform specifically impacted the Czech and German border regions, I use a matched difference-in-differences design to estimate its effects on local labor markets in both countries.
 Using a novel dataset on Czech regions, I show that municipalities in the Czech border region experienced a decrease in unemployment rates due to the worker outflow, and a corresponding increase in vacancies.
 For German border municipalities, I find evidence for slower employment growth (long-term) and slower wage growth (short-term), but no displacement effects for incumbent native workers.

-Mobility and Labor Market Effects of Being Hit by a Flood Event
+Mobility and the Labor Market Effects of Being Affected by a Flood Event

 The Impact of Job Disruptions on Households During the Covid-19 Pandemic